vivianty05/web-calorie-estimator/README.md

-# A Web-Based Calorie Estimation System Using Computer Vision for Pre-Cooked Food Ingredient Recognition
+# EatSmart: Food Calorie Counter Web App

 A web-based application that uses computer vision to detect pre-cooked food ingredients from images and estimate their calorie content.
 Users can upload images of food ingredients, review detected items, adjust quantities and units, and calculate total calories.